 I believe that anyone, anywhere, at any level is capable of starting or continuing their fitness journey…even in their home garage!
 That's where Garage Gym Barbell began and has continued to grow.

-Mike Scully (from Greenville, South Carolina, USA) started Lever Gear over 7 years ago.
+Mike Scully (from Greenville, South Carolina, USA) started Lever Gear about 8 years ago.